MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Manage signed and unsigned scripts

+In Windows, programs like Internet Explorer and Microsoft Edge add an alternate data stream to files that are downloaded.
+This marks the file as "coming from the Internet".
 If your PowerShell execution policy is **RemoteSigned**, PowerShell won't run unsigned scripts that are downloaded from the internet which includes email and instant messaging programs.

 You can sign the script or elect to run an unsigned script without changing the execution policy.